Jem Wolfie Flaunts Insane Cleavage And Shows Fans What Makes Her Happy

 In the caption, Jem encouraged fans to swipe to the next selfie to see what brightens her mood.

-The second image displayed Jem’s adorable dog, who had patches of brown and white fur and sported and blue and red collar.
+The second image displayed Jem’s adorable dog, who had patches of brown and white fur and sported and blue collar.
 Jem held him tightly around the chest and flashed an enormous smile for the camera.

-Jem’s Instagram followers flooded the comments section with tons of responses to the second half of the caption.
+Jem’s Instagram followers flooded the comments section with many responses to the second half of the caption.

 “Seeing your beautiful smile,” sweetly admired one fan.